Honor Bound series: Major Hans-Peter von Wachtstein, Graf von Wachtstein

 A young Luftwaffe pilot who previously served in the Condor Legion during the Spanish Civil War and therefore speaks Spanish.
 He is a baron, son to Generalleutnant Graf (Count) Karl-Friedrich von Wachtstein, who serves on the staff of the Oberkommando der Wehrmacht.
 He is also the holder of the Knight's Cross of the Iron Cross ("awarded by der Führer himself"), and is an unabashed ladies' man.
 When he is selected to escort to Argentina the remains of the late Capitan Jorge Alejandro Duarte (who happens to be Cletus Frade's cousin), his father confides in him that the only hope for the German aristocracy to survive postwar is to assassinate Adolf Hitler.

 From this moment on, Peter's duty as an officer and gentleman who is honor-bound to serve Germany, and not the Nazi regime, continually collides with the reality of operating under constant Nazi control and scrutiny.
 He meets and befriends Cletus Frade in Argentina, despite their status as opposing officers, and ends up warning Cletus of an attempt on his life.
-Cletus then assists Peter in moving the Graf's money to Argentinian bank accounts.
+Cletus then assists Peter in moving the Graf's money to Argentine bank accounts.
 This leads to Peter becoming Cletus's single most valuable source in the German embassy in Argentina, code-named "Galahad".
 Despite his lineage and heroic service record, he falls under suspicion of being a traitor.

 Peter falls in love with and marries Alicia Carzino-Cormano near the end of Secret Honor, despite his misgivings that his double agent status will very probably lead to his execution.
 In the two subsequent novels he is treated more as a supporting character, as the series focuses more closely on Cletus.
 He resurfaces in Victory and Honor as a POW in the US, where he fled after the failure of the 20 July plot and the fall of Nazi Germany.
 He accompanies Clete to Germany on a subsequent mission and insists on infiltrating into Soviet-held Pomerania to locate his father's remains and locate his remaining family.
 Despite what appear to be monumental odds of him surviving this ordeal, he does, and is able to return to Argentina, Alicia, and his new child.
 Based on eyewitness reports of his father's execution, he ascends to the title of Graf von Wachstein, and Alicia becomes the new Grafin (or Countess).

 (Hans-Peter's title is a case of the authors confusing the British system of peerages, with German titles.
 In Germany, nobility and titles (except for most reigning titles) were always inherited equally by all legitimate descendants of a nobleman.
 Hence Peter would always have been a Graf (Count) rather than a Freiherr (Baron)).